pbiggar/phc/doc/manual/install.rst

    make install

-For information on running |phc|, see <xref linkend="runningphc"
+For information on running |phc|, see :ref:`runningphc`.
->.
 If you can follow those instructions and you get the output you should get, congratulations!
 You have successfully installed
 |phc|.